drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 2. Temperature profile

-The hourly varying temperature of each subsystem in the model was computed for different concentration of nanofluid and presented in Fig.
+The hourly varying temperature of each subsystem in the model was computed for the different nanofluid concentrations and is presented in Fig.
-10. As previously published articles, our study indicates that the nanofluid\'s working temperature is increased proportionally to the concentration of nanoparticles.
-Since the PV module is detached from the filtering channel and integrated with the heat exchange pipe, the surface temperature is by far lower than the nanofluid temperature.
+10. As in previously published research, our study indicates that the nanofluid\'s working temperature is increased proportionally to the concentration of nanoparticles.
+Since the PV module is detached from the filtering channel and integrated with the heat exchange pipe, the PV surface temperature is by far lower than the nanofluid temperature.
 The subsystem\'s surface or bulk temperature in the model affects the consecutive layers\' temperature due to radiation, conduction, or convective heat transfer.
 The result shows a smaller rise in the